-A new collaboration between the Lighthouse Construction Industry Charity, Construction Industry Solutions (COINS) and Building Mental Health, aims to address this sensitive subject with a new ‘Construction Industry Helpline’ app.
-This free mental health app will provide vital information, advice and guidance on many well-being topics including stress, anxiety, depression, anger and suicidal thoughts.
+A new collaboration between the Lighthouse Construction Industry Charity, Construction Industry Solutions (COINS) and Building Mental Health, aims to address this sensitive topic with a new ‘Construction Industry Helpline’ app.
+This free mental health app will provide vital information, advice, and guidance on many well-being topics including stress, anxiety, depression, anger and suicidal thoughts.

 The app, which is 100% confidential, will be launched on Friday 7th December 2018 at the Charity’s annual Christmas Lunch at the Westminster Park Plaza Hotel in London.